manisuec/techinsights/content/post/nvm-nodejs-nvmrc.md

 wget -qO- https://raw.githubusercontent.com/nvm-sh/nvm/v0.39.3/install.sh | bash
 ```

-The steps for installation and configuration are easy and refer [nvm installation steps](https://github.com/nvm-sh/nvm/blob/master/README.md#installing-and-updating).
+The steps for installation and configuration are easy; refer [nvm installation steps](https://github.com/nvm-sh/nvm/blob/master/README.md#installing-and-updating).

+Basic commands and their usage can be referenced from [Usage section](https://github.com/nvm-sh/nvm/blob/master/README.md#usage-1).

 ## Use nvm like a superhero